 Traditionally these are made with currants or raisins .
 My personal favorite is currants.
 But almost any dried fruit will work equally well.
 The cross on top is made with sugar icing or pastry dough or a flour and water paste.
 The cross does not alter the taste, unless you choose to cover half the bun with sugar paste!
 But that is entirely up to you.

 In a large mixing bowl mix the flour, spices, sugar and salt.
 Make a well in the middle of the flour mix and pour the yeast liquid in there .
-Separate one egg into white and yolk, reserve the egg white.
+Separate one egg into white and yolk, reserving the egg white.
 Add the yolk and the remaining egg to the yeast mixture .
-Gently mix everything together with a spatula, or by hand or using a mixer set on low .
+Gently mix everything together with a spatula, or by hand (or skip all this and use a mixer set on low ).
 Once the egg is mixed in, and the softened butter to the flour and knead gently while adding enough of the remaining milk until the dough comes together as a soft mass .
-Knead for 7 to 10 minutes until dough feels very soft pliable .
+Knead for 7 to 10 minutes until dough feels very soft and pliable .
 Form into a ball and transfer to a lightly oiled bowl .
 Cover and let it rise in a warm place for 1 to 1.5 hours or until doubled .

 Add the dried fruit to the risen dough , and knead a few times to incorporate the fruits evenly .
 Divide the dough into 12 equal sized portions and form into balls.
 Arrange them side by side on a baking dish .
 Leave a little space between the balls so they can expand properly .
 Cover and let it rise till almost doubled – about 30 minutes .
 These buns fit perfectly in a 11 X 9 tin , but use any you have in hand .